AndrewMar124/Intern_Project/README.md

 ## Goals

-- Gain a foundation in AI and the complexities there of.
+- Gain a foundation in AI and the complexities thereof.
 - Learn about the web application lifecycle: DevOps, CI/CD, testing, etc...
 - Add to the list of development tools and coding languages that I can use fluently
 - minimalist front end / backend design, with little to no loss of functionality